-For consumer fireworks – the kind that can be purchased by the general public – you do not require a special permit ONLY on Canada Day and Victoria Day.
+For consumer fireworks – the kind that can be purchased by the general public – you do not require a special permit ONLY on Canada Day, Victoria Day, and New Year's Eve.
 If you wish to discharge fireworks at any other time you must apply for an exemption.
 Please visit our Fire Services page for more information.

 Please make sure you are following the manufacturers guidelines and the regulations keep yourself, your family and the community safe!